 - Record the description and location of non-perishable items turned in or found throughout the building.

 - Electronic Devices: Staff will not access or search any lost or abandoned electronic devices (phone, tablet, laptop) whether locked or unlocked for immediately apparent identifying information relating to the owner of the device.
 It is the responsibility of the individual to reasonably establish ownership of the lost or abandoned device.
 The SLC will not connect their own devices with any devices, including USBs.
 It should be noted that SLC staff may make an exception in special or extenuating circumstances, for example, for safety reasons, in consultation with Campus Safety and Security and/or other departments in the University.

 Claiming an item

-Items can be claimed during the hours of operation at SLC Headquarters.
-Please check our website for details.
+Items can be claimed during the hours of operation at SLC Headquarters located on the 5th floor in room 516.

 A rightful owner will be responsible for satisfactorily identifying the lost item before it will be returned to them.
 It is at the staff member’s discretion to ask questions to verify the item’s ownership.
 Proper identification may be requested when returning an item.

 - OneCards Will be returned to the Ryerson Library & Archives’ front desk.

 - Government-issued identification will be returned to the issuing agency if the owner cannot be reached.